oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-analyze-data.md

 ```

-Paste the sql statements in worksheet.
-Click on **Run Script** icon.
+Paste the SQL statements in the worksheet.
+Click on the **Run Script** icon.

 **Note:** Expect to receive "ORA-00942 table or view does not exist" errors during the DROP TABLE command for the first execution of the script, but you should not see any other errors.

 ![Alt text](images/image_sql_worksheet.png)

-Now you are ready to go through rest of the labs in this workshop.
+Now you are ready to go through the rest of the labs in this workshop.

-## Task 1: Create dimensional model for data analysis
+## Task 1: Create a dimensional model for data analysis

 We have movie sales, movie genre and age group data.
 We also have customer value
 information.
 We will analyze this data set.

-We will go through few examples such as movie genre
+We will go through a few examples such as movie genre
 preference based on age groups and marital status and whether these
-preferences are different across high value and low value customers.
+preferences are different across high-value and low-value customers.

-1. Navigate to Database Actions page and launch DATA ANALYSIS tool.
+1. Navigate to the Database Actions page and launch the **DATA ANALYSIS** tool.

 ![Screenshot of data analysis card](images/image58_analysis_card.png)

-2. First time when you access data analysis tool, you will see a
+2. The first time when you access the data analysis tool, you will see a
     guiding wizard that will describe various parts of the UI.
 Since you
     are doing this lab anyways, click on X to cancel it and start using
     the tool right away.